 Since home heating accounts for a significant portion of energy consumption, wifi-enabled smart thermostats have quickly grown in popularity.
 There are many options when it comes to choosing the right smart thermostat for your home.
 Based on your budget, home heating system, and taste, we’re here to help you find a suitable option.

 The first step is determining what type of heating system you have.

 Do I have High-voltage or Low-voltage Heating?

-The majority of homes in North America run on low voltage heating/cooling systems like furnaces, boilers, heat pumps, and central air.
+The majority of homes in North America run on low voltage heating/cooling systems including furnaces, boilers, heat pumps, and central air.
 These systems run on 24V circuits that power the thermostats.
-If you do have one of these heating systems, then ecobee, Nest, and Honeywell Lyric are compatible with your home.
-Since these thermostats are designed for 24V electric heating, the installation process is relatively safe and many homeowners perform it themselves.
-For more information on these alternatives, you can see reviews or visit the Ecobee, Nest, or Honeywell websites for product specifications and installation demonstrations.
+If you have low voltage heating, Ecobee, Nest, and Honeywell Lyric smart thermostats are all compatible with your home.
+For more information, check out their online reviews or visit the Ecobee, Nest, or Honeywell websites for product specifications and installation demonstrations.

 Smart Thermostat Quick Comparison Guide

 Since the Nest Learning Thermostat launched in 2011, smart thermostats have become increasingly more commonplace and an integral part of many home heating setups.
 Not only do they help lower your energy bill, but they also take advantage of modern smart home systems and virtual assistants to give the user maximum control over their heating.

 As the smart home market grows and more people realize that energy usage can be managed with these new devices, the smart thermostat market will continue to develop to include more solutions to suit different consumer needs.

 The comparison chart above shows how this widespread smart thermostat adoption is already taking place.
 Most smart thermostats available are designed for low voltage heating systems and offer workaround solutions for high voltage heating compatibility.